 - Create the paperwork of an Engineering Change Order for the 4A16 Printed Wiring Board as soon as possible.

-The value of high context communication is two-fold.
+The value of high context communication is thtree-fold.
 First, it saves time.
 Communication is easier for members within the same high-context sub-culture.
-Second, it separates US from THEN.
+Second, it provides nuance.
+No collection of words can give the full nuance of a message that is understood by those within the same sub-cultural context.
+Third, it separates US from THEN.
+This last one doesn’t seem so great, and in many ways it isn’t.
+However, as humans we all need some sense of belongingness.
+The communication barriers that are developed such as jargon and intra-cultural referencing help people feel that they belong.
 In missions, however, one must communicate across cultures.
 And, using language to divide (create a linguistic wall) is problematic when one is trying to use communication to serve as a bridge across cultural barriers.

 Frankly, much of our conversation as Christians is High Context.